doug3236/ABWProfilePatches/README.md

 ### ABWProfileMaker Detailed use:

-Several steps are required to create a ABW profile.
+Several steps are required to create a Black and White profile.
 First a set of neutral steps is generated and printed.
 Second, the printed chart is scanned with a spectrophotometer like an XRite I1 Pro 2 or i1iSis and the CGATs measurements including RGB and L*a*b* values are saved.
 Third, the measurement file is read by ABWProfileMaker which creates 2 CGATs files as well as a batch file which uses Argyll to